Psychotherapist and founder of the Center for Journal Therapy

 Kathleen is the New York Times bestselling author of Journal to the Self and eleven other books on therapeutic writing.
 Kathleen is well known in the therapeutic journaling community and is a pioneer in writing for growth, healing, and change.
 She is also founder of The Therapeutic Writing Institute (TWI), a distance-learning training institute for facilitators of therapeutic writing.

-You can listen to Kathleen’s podcast interview by using the play button (below.)
-Or continue reading for the highlights of that conversation.
+You can listen to Kathleen’s podcast interview on our podcast, or continue reading for the highlights of that conversation.

 Journal Therapy Inspires Deep Growth and Understanding